madara-tribe/tf-ArcFace-System/README.md

 - category cross entropy
 - image padding resize

 model customize is not so much.
-Instead of model customization, to improve accuracy approrch is mainly data preorocessing and data cleaning(ata-Centric approrch)
+Instead of model customization, to improve accuracy approrch is mainly data preorocessing and data cleaning(data-Centric approrch)

 <b>image padding resize(example)</b>